-Mesosphere recently announced a Series D round of funding and it’s an exciting moment for the entire team, their customers and us as one of the earliest investors.
+Mesosphere recently announced a Series D round of funding.
+It’s an exciting moment for the entire team, their customers and us at Fuel as one of the earliest investors.
 The company raised $125m from T. Rowe Price, Koch Disruptive Technologies, ZWC Ventures, Qatar Investment Authority and Disruptive Tech Advisers (DTA) and Fuel.
 We've been partners with Flo and the team since the beginning (being the first check and participating in every round since) and we wanted to share some of our history to celebrate this huge moment.

 When we met the team, our one hour meeting turned into three, and they walked us through a new paradigm in computing and a very clear playbook to bring that to life.
 Flo and Tobi, along with their co-founder Ben, developed Mesos while working at Twitter and Airbnb to help those companies scale.
 In our meeting, they shared their vision for a future of infrastructure computing that would fundamentally change the way businesses build software and how they could eventually evolve into a next-gen datacenter for data driven applications.
 They had a small founding team and were raising a seed round to get the product to general availability.
 Immediately after hearing their pitch (literally on the spot), we committed to invest in the company and partner with the team.

-But back then, none of this was a given.
+But back in 2013, none of this was a given.
 As with all investments, it took a leap of faith.
 At the seed stage, there is no crystal ball, and it's hard to tell if the founder's vision is going to pan out; a lot has to go right.
-Could the team develop the technology, market and sell this vision to customers, recruit the technical and management team, build partnerships, raise the capital, and win in the face of increasing competition?
+Could the team develop the technology, market and sell their vision to customers, recruit the technical and management team, build partnerships, raise the capital, and win despite increasing competition?
 What we saw in Flo, Tobi and Ben gave us confidence; they had the passion, the domain experience, and the determination and perseverance to make it real.